-Nigerian Jollof Rice – a spicy and vibrant one-pot tomato rice, which will become a family favorite, this is probably the best-known Nigerian food recipe.
+Nigerian Jollof Rice is a spicy and vibrant one-pot tomato rice that will become a family favorite.
+It is probably the best-known Nigerian food recipe.

-This Nigerian Jollof rice is spicy, fresh, comforting, and satisfying – all in one – the perfect rice dish!
-I can have it on its own any time of the week, and it makes a wonderful side dish for lots of dishes.
+This Nigerian Jollof rice is spicy, fresh, comforting, and satisfyingโall in oneโthe perfect rice dish!
+I can have it on its own any time of the week, and it makes a wonderful side dish for many dishes.

-I do have a soft spot for this kind of one-pot rice dishes and tomato-based rice dishes are my favorite.
-Try this rice with tomato and vegetables or the Romanian vegetable pilaf or Cheesy Corn Rice (with Turmeric).
+I do have a soft spot for this kind of one-pot rice dish, and tomato-based rice dishes are my favorite.
+Try this vegan rice with tomatoes and vegetables or the Romanian vegetable pilaf or Cheesy Corn Rice (with Turmeric).

 What is Jollof Rice?